elastic/kibana/src/plugins/embeddable/docs/input_and_output_state.md

       // `embeddableFactories.get(type).create(childInput)`.
       explicitInput: {

         // All explicitInput is required to have an id.
-I'm not actually sure it's neccessary.
-I believe it was intended as a way for the
+This is used as a way for the
         // embeddable to know where it exists in the panels array if it's living in a container.
-This could possibly be tech debt and
-        // removed.
-Note though, this is NOT THE SAVED OBJECT ID!
+        // Note, this is NOT THE SAVED OBJECT ID!
 Even though it's sometimes used to store the saved object id.
         id: '1',
       }
     }